Slab Leak FAQ: Solutions & Free Repipe Quotes

 Replacing the Damaged Pipes in the Foundation

-This involves opening up your concrete slab with a jackhammer to expose and access the leaking pipes.
+This involves opening your concrete slab with a jackhammer to expose and access the leaking pipes.
 This method is both intrusive and expensive.
 We have seen some quotes that often exceed the cost of a full home repipe.

 We don't cut into your slab during a repipe